nus-cs2103-AY2021S2/ip/docs/README.md

 ## Introduction

 **Duke** is a desktop application that can help users track their daily tasks.
-It functions in a GUI (Graphical User Interface) to help those who type fast the freedom to manage their tasks quickly and efficiently.
+It functions in a GUI (Graphical User Interface) to help those who type fast manage their tasks quickly and efficiently.

 ## Features